3 Ways Temperature Can Significantly Affect Your Sleep –

 - Invest in blackout curtains that can block lights.
 These curtains can also reduce heat by up to 33%.

 The temperature around you helps you sleep.
 If the temperature is balanced, it makes your body feel comfortable and motivated to sleep.
 It also signals your brain that it is time to end the day.
 Temperature helps you feel calmer, too.

-Turn off the lights and turn on the air conditioner or fan at least an hour before you go to bed.
+Turn off the lights and turn on the air conditioner or fan for at least an hour before bedtime.
 Take a warm shower and place a bottle of ice water on your nightstand to cool you down.
 Using blackout curtains can also reduce the heat in your room, making you fall asleep faster and better at night.